rjxwat/Azure_automation_Terraform/README.md

 # IAAS_tf_az
 ==============================wait i still need to organise readme properly==========================

+src-->contains code for all operations img-->contains output image of those operations

+src====================
+  config-->file containing basic azure to terraform config RGrp-->config file to create resource group wec1 Aset1-->config file for creating availability set VNet1-->config file to create Virtual network and subnets for each virtual machine VM-->config file to create virtual machine and its network interface Wpage-->config file to create webserver and webpage for each virtual machine , i have used              windows os on both so installed IIS as web server , if using linux use ngix as it is            more resource efficient than apache..., this file also contains network security(not            necessary). final-->config file to create all the above resources along with load balancing.

 Visualising load balancer
   1.open the same url in multiple tabs
   2.refresh the page multiple times